 Singapore Employment Pass (EP) is a work visa that allows foreign professionals with an opportunity to work in Singapore in certain specialized, managerial or executive positions.

-The minimum qualifying monthly salary for Singapore Employment Pass applications is currently SGD4,500 for candidates who are fresh university graduates while higher salaries are required for more senior and experienced candidates.
+The minimum qualifying monthly salary for Singapore Employment Pass applications is currently SGD5,000 for candidates in non-banking industries and SGD5,500 for candidates in the banking industries.
+These salaries are applicable for fresh university graduates while higher salaries are required for more senior and experienced candidates.
 Previously, the applicants were only assessed on the basis of their academic qualifications, professional skills and expertise and their salary.
 However, now foreigners applying for the Singapore Employment Pass are also assessed on the basis of social and economic impact they would cause on Singapore and its citizens.

 It is not only the candidate who is assessed.
 The hiring companies are also evaluated in terms of their local headcount and nature of business activities.
 The Singapore authorities will scrutinize whether the company have hired any Singapore citizens or plans to hire Singaporeans in their business operations.
 Companies with a disproportionately large numbers of foreigners may get their EP applications declined or delayed as this could be deemed as not showing commitment to hiring or giving opportunities to locals.